 OPEGA cannot verify MHPC's figures but assessment has led us to believe that they are reasonable if not perfectly precise (with the exception of the jobs data which is problematic).
-See recommendations A.1 and A.2 for more on data management issues.
+See Pages 26-29 for more on data management issues.
 Consideration of MHPC data against primary source reporting forms has led OPEGA to believe that figures OPEGA could produce would not necessarily be more accurate than what MHPC has reported with additional time-intensive work.
 MHPC could make changes and provide precise data for the 2022 Annual Report.